 MUS 386 Sound Synthesis (3) DD.
 Advanced study of sound synthesis: terminology, concepts, and techniques currently available with hardware/software products.
-Prerequisite: MUS210.
+Prerequisite: MUS210 or departmental approval.

 MUS 400 Audio Recording and Analysis 1 (2) DD.
 Introduction to audio recording: hardware, software, terminology, and concepts.
 Includes studio equipment setup and individual/group recording projects.
 Critical analysis of industry standard productions will be developed.
-Prerequisite: MUS386.
+Prerequisite: MUS386 or departmental approval.

 MUS 404 Musical Techniques of the 20th/21st Centuries (2) Sp.
 The study of the development of composition techniques and forms from the late 1800s to the present.
-Prerequisite: MUS 357.
+Prerequisite: MUS357.

 MUS 405 Arranging (2) Sp.
 A study of the elements and procedures for instrumental and vocal arranging; includes a major project in the student's area of interest.
-Prerequisite: MUS 357.
+Prerequisite: MUS357.